 Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.

-Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 11.4.
+Conditions: these terms and conditions as amended from time to time in accordance with clause 15.9.

-Contract: the contract between the Supplier and the Customer for the sale and purchase of the Products in accordance with these Conditions.
+Contract: the contract between Solareye and the Customer for the supply of Products and/or Installation Services in accordance with these Conditions.

 Force Majeure Event: an event or circumstance beyond a party’s reasonable control including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Seller or any other party), failure of a utility service or transport network, act of God, war, terrorism, riot, civil commotion, interference by civil of military authorities, national or international calamity, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm, earthquake, epidemic or similar events, or default of suppliers or subcontractors.

-Order: the Customer’s order for the Products, as set out in the Customer’s purchase order form or the Customer’s written acceptance of the Supplier’s quotation, as applicable.
+Order: The Customer’s order for the supply of Products and/or Installation Services, as set out in the Customer’s purchase order form, or the Customer’s written acceptance of Solareye’s quotation, as the case may be.

 Products: the products (or any part of them) set out in the Order.

-(a) a reference to a statute or statutory provision is a reference to such statute or provision as amended or re-enacted.
-A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted.
+c) A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
+A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.

-(b) any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.
+d) Any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.